Muscogee Nation: Government

 The government of the Muscogee Nation is divided into three branches: executive, legislative, and judicial.
 Okmulgee is the capital of the Muscogee Nation and also serves as the seat of government.

 Executive branch

 The Executive branch is led by the Principal Chief, Second Chief, Tribal Administrator, and Secretary of the Nation.
 The Principal Chief and Second Chief are democratically elected every four years.
 Citizens cast ballots for both the Principal Chief and Second Chief as they are elected individually.
-The Principal Chief then chooses staff; some of which must be confirmed by the legislative branch known as The National Council.
-The current members of the executive branch are as follows:
+The Principal Chief then chooses staff, some of whom must be confirmed by the legislative branch known as The National Council.